 Ingredients

-- 1 ¼ cups whole wheat flour, finely ground
+- 1 ¼ cups finely ground whole wheat flour

-- 1 ½ tablespoons sugar
+- 2 tablespoons sugar

-- 4 tablespoons unsalted butter, cold
+- 4 tablespoons unsalted butter, cold, in small pieces

 - ¼ cup cold water